susansjy/Google-Foobar/README.md

 # Google-Foobar
-The challenges I completed on Google Foobar in Python.
+The challenges I overcome on Google Foobar in Python.
 Now I am working on Level 4 challenges.

 ## Level 1
 1-1 Braille Translation